Baltic Eagle offshore wind farm

 For its part, the foundations were carried out by Asturian Windar and German EEW SPC.

-Windar manufactured as well the 50 transition pieces in Avilés (Asturias), which join the turbine towers to the foundations.
+Windar manufactured the 50 transition pieces as well in Avilés (Asturias), which join the turbine towers to the foundations.
 The company has completed in 2022 the entire production, which involved some 800 jobs and involved nearly 30 suppliers from northern Spain.

 The 50 monopiles were fabricated at EEW's mega-factory in Rostock (by the Baltic Sea).
 With a 9 to 8.75 m diameter, a 75 to 90 m length and a maximum foundation weight of 1,402 tonnes, these components were built from January 2022 to January 2023.
 Load out begun in April and ended in September 2023.